Old-time music: History

-Reflecting the cultures that settled North America, the roots of old-time music are in the traditional musics of the British Isles and Europe.
-African influences are notably found in instruments such as the banjo.
-In some regions French and German sources are also prominent.
+Reflecting the cultures that settled North America, the roots of old-time music are in the traditional musics of the British Isles, Europe, and Africa.
+African influences are notably found in vocal and instrumental performance styles and dance, as well as the often cited use of the banjo; in some regions, Native American, Spanish, French and German sources are also prominent.
 While many dance tunes and ballads can be traced to European sources, many others are of North American origin.